 Every year FEMC undertakes a slate of regional and state-level projects to support forest health and forest management across the northeastern U.S. These projects involve data analysis, data synthesis, digitization, tool development, field work, and often aggregate disparate information across the region.
-Previously completed projects can be explored at our "Tools and Products" page.
+Previously completed projects can be explored at our "Tools and Projects" page.

 FEMC's current work projects include: